Wordsmyth is for kids

 The Wordsmyth Illustrated Learner’s Dictionary (WILD) is Wordsmyth’s most exciting, colorful, and interactive dictionary.
 WILD is geared toward children in Grades K to 2 as well as to young English Language Learners.

-At the core of WILD is an abundantly illustrated dictionary that contains child-friendly, full-sentence definitions and example sentences for approximately 3,500 words.
-The dictionary can, of course, be used by looking up a word in the search box, but a child may also explore the dictionary through the three distinct visual environments Wordsmyth has created: the World, the Collections, and the Book.
+At the core of WILD is an abundantly illustrated dictionary that contains child-friendly, full-sentence definitions and example sentences for approximately 4,000 words.
+The dictionary can, of course, be used by looking up a word in the search box, but a child may also explore the dictionary through the four distinct visual environments Wordsmyth has created: the World, the Collections, the Book, and the Picture Dictionary.
 All the environments are linked with each other in such ways that make it easy and fun to navigate from one environment to another.
-One may, for example, start by seeing the lobster in the Sea Animals collection, click to go to its entry in the Book, and jump from there to see it in the Ocean setting in the World–or, alternatively, go to see it in the Restaurant!
+One may, for example, start by seeing the lobster in the Sea Animals collection, click to learn more about it in the Book, and jump from there to see it in the Ocean setting in the World—or, alternatively, go to see it in the Restaurant!

 In the WILD World, children can explore items as they appear in natural and human-made environments.
 A child may choose to explore in Nature, seeing what plants and animals exist in a variety of surroundings, such as the Desert, the Seashore, or the Forest; or he or she may explore in the City, looking at what objects and types of people can be found in different settings such as the School, the Restaurant, the Hospital, or the Grocery Store.
 In any setting, there are opportunities to explore on different levels.
 Once in the Seashore setting, for example, a child can navigate into the Tide Pool or into the Ocean and see what creatures and plants might exist there.

 Or, once in the Restaurant, a child can zoom in to look at the menu or navigate into the kitchen and open the refrigerator!